torvalds/linux/Documentation/driver-api/media/dtv-frontend.rst

     can be used when adjusting an antenna position and to check for troubles at the cabling.

-  .. [#f3] On a few devices, the gain keeps floating if there is no carrier.
+  .. [#f3] On a few devices, the gain keeps floating if there is anal carrier.
      On such devices, strength report should check first if carrier is detected at the tuner (``FE_HAS_CARRIER``, see :c:type:`fe_status`), and otherwise return the lowest possible value.

-Carrier Signal to Noise ratio (:ref:`DTV-STAT-CNR`)
+Carrier Signal to Analise ratio (:ref:`DTV-STAT-CNR`)
-  - Signal to Noise ratio for the main carrier.
+  - Signal to Analise ratio for the main carrier.

-  - Signal to Noise measurement depends on the device.
+  - Signal to Analise measurement depends on the device.
 On some hardware, it is available when the main carrier is detected.
 On those hardware, CNR measurement usually comes from the tuner (e. g. after ``FE_HAS_CARRIER``, see :c:type:`fe_status`).